1903 Concentrated Shaving Cream

 Or so I’ve been told.

 1903 Concentrated Shaving Cream (No. 1403).
 A six-month supply in a little tub.
-Rich, thick lather (extremely concentrated-try to control ourself).
+Rich, thick lather (extremely concentrated-try to control yourself).
 Outstanding when used with brush.
 7 oz.